 The ligament which connects the joints becomes severely loose.
 It can also be due to weak muscles that surrounds the joints.
-The joints in the knees, shoulders, wrist, elbows and fingers are usually affected by this condition.
+Furthermore, the joints in the knees, shoulders, wrist, elbows and fingers are usually affected by this condition.
 Children are susceptible to this condition because their connective tissues are not yet fully developed.
 As the child becomes older the ability to hyperextend and the laxity of the joints becomes reduced.

 Causes of ligamentous laxity